-“In the end, only about 8 to 10 percent of everything collected is really non edible and is composted.”
+In the end, only about 8 to 10 percent of everything collected is really non edible and is composted.

-“By quickly redistributing the food items, we ensure that they are as fresh as possible so that the people who receive them have quality products to cook with.”
+On Sunday afternoon, we reload the truck and we bring the items we don’t keep to the food bank we are associated with.
+By quickly redistributing the food items, we ensure that they are as fresh as possible so that the people who receive them have quality products to cook with.

 It is more than 70% of the collected food that is being redistributed to our partners to help them in their work.

 Apart during the freezing season, the vast majority of our food waste is put in the composting bin available on premises at La Maisonnette des parents.
 The rest of the time, food waste is put in compost bins managed by the City of Montreal.

 We carefully sort out all food packaging in order to properly recycle them.